 And blessed be his glorious Name for ever! *

 and may all the earth be filled with his glory.

-Then one who is the Officiant says the prayer of blessing, while sprinkling holy water over the door.
+Then one who is the Officiant says the following prayer:

 Lord God of Heaven and Earth, who hast revealed thine only-begotten Son to every nation by the guidance of a star: Bless this house and all who inhabit it.
 Fill them with the light of Christ, that their love for others may truly reflect thy love.
 We ask this through Christ our Lord.
 Amen.

 If necessary, the Officiant or another steps up onto a chair or stepladder, and with a piece of blessed chalk, writes over the entrance to the house.

 C M B

 20 C M B 13